csc335-UA-master/cs335-cafe/README.md

 # CSC 335 Lab 2: Gabe-ritos's

+We normally honoring the CSC 335's head TA by our cafe after them.
+But this semester is a bit different in TA coverage, so we're reusing last semester's Cafe but with Isa (returning) and Taoseef (new) added.

-Honoring the CSC 335 tradition of naming our cafe after the head TA we have a small Point of Sale terminal for a little Mexican food place that has a Loyalty Program to reward repeat customers.
+We have a small
+Point of Sale terminal for a little Mexican food place that has a Loyalty Program to reward repeat customers.
 Every fifth visit, the customer gets a 10% discount.